Last updated on March 9th, 2022 at 10:08 am

 Three major casinos in Atlantic City, N.J., closed last month.
 Thousands of jobs were eliminated in a city that already has substantial unemployment.

 Competition from gambling outlets in nearby Pennsylvania, Delaware and New York was cited for declining Atlantic City casino revenues.
-The gamblers can play the electronic slots in their home states.
+The gamblers can play the electronic slots like the new online bingo games in their home states.

 Potential competition and the impact on revenues are issues in Wisconsin as Gov. Scott Walker ponders a proposal by the Menominee Indian Tribe of Wisconsin to build a major casino in Kenosha.
 The U.S. Bureau of Indian Affairs gave its approval in August 2013.